Telephone: +44 (0)1342 825031

 explore the subject in a totally practical way, making this come to life as a fun, energizing and fascinating topic.
 This course is a must for anyone interested in self development as well as for future teachers.”

 This teacher-training course is arranged to enable students to continue to work if need be.
-The training will take place during the daytime on Mondays and Tuesdays, spread over three terms a year.
+The training will take place during the daytime, in blocks of days spread over three terms a year.
 Students will also receive termly tutorials and 1-1 lessons, by arrangement.
 Additionally there will be annual long weekends of extra training work during the Easter and Summer breaks where specific themes can be further explored.

 Students are also required to undertake project-based work on a chosen area of interest connected to the Alexander Technique, to be independently studied / researched and presented as a written paper of approximately 5000 words.